Søe-Assurance Compagniet: History

 Det Kongelige octroierede Søe-Assurance Compagni was founded in the Børsen building in Copenhagen in 1728.

-Its monopoly on marine insurance was challenged by Niels Ryberg and other major merchants and ship-owners towards the middle of the century.
+The company's monopoly on marine insurance was challenged by Niels Ryberg and other major merchants and ship-owners towards the middle of the century.
 Its monopoly was finally lifted in 1783, leading to the formal establishment of De private Assurandeurer in 1786.
 The company existed until 1930.